aleck-charlie/hw10/README.md

 Github repository is located at (https://github.com/aleck-charlie/hw10).

 ## Usage
-Users can use this application by running 'node index.js' in the terminal and following the prompts that follow
+Users can use this application by running 'node index.js' in the terminal and following the prompts that follow.
+Example video can be found at: https://drive.google.com/file/d/1TQn3k3TMIScFMSJaRxxHHQH7byu9RRuI/view

 ## License
 MIT